filp/next-better-api/README.md

 ## At a glance:

-- 🙅‍♀️ Hands-off Typescript type inference based on your Zod validation schemas for `query`, `req.body` and your API response
+- 🙅‍♀️ Hands-off Typescript type inference based on your Zod validation schemas for query params, request body, and your API response
 - ✨ Type inference helpers to use with `react-query`, `fetch`, and other client-side utilities
-- 🔌 Minimal and composable &mdash; bring your own request context, add middleware, etc
+- 🔌 Minimal and composable &mdash; bring your own request context, use existing middleware, etc
 - ☁ No additional dependencies (besides `zod` and `next` as `peerDependencies`, of course)

 ```ts